Autism Assistance Dog Program

 Training for the Parent / Primary Carer

 An AAD is a highly trained, specialised working dog.
-These dogs should be viewed differently to pet dogs or to those dogs that are part of the Pets as Therapy program.
+These dogs should be viewed differently to pet dogs or to those dogs that are part of the Therapy Dog program.
 Although the AAD provides companionship for the entire family and will increase social inclusion and participation in the community for all involved, it is important to acknowledge that there is significant training and input required to ensure the success of the placement.

 The dog is only handled by the designated parents/primary carers to ensure a consistent approach to the team’s training and the services provided by the dog but also to ensure a consistent and stable focus point for the dog.
 This is vital to the dog’s service capacity, obedience and wellbeing.